 Guided bone regeneration is a similar huge step forward which can be difficult to comprehend when you first encounter it.
 The ability to regrow lost and damaged bone, as extensively studied by Dr Isabella Rocchietta, is a technology that can seem almost miraculous to the patients that benefit from this treatment.

 To clarify, we are not (yet) talking about growing whole replacement teeth.
 Bone regeneration is aimed at patients who have lost bone because of gum disease or have been involved in an accident, where the damage is so substantial that they do not have sufficient jaw bone left for dental implants to be secure.
 The regeneration process can grow up to 10mm of new bone, allowing crowns and replacement teeth to be fitted.
 The process can also help save the teeth of patients where severe gum disease has spread to the bone.

-The regeneration process utilised by Dr Rocchietta involves dome shaped special membranes placed over bone substitute material which act as a scaffold.
+The regeneration process utilised by Dr Rocchietta involves special dome-shaped membranes placed over bone substitute material that acts as a scaffold.
 Blood clotting is used to create the cells that will grow the new bone.
-The course of treatment usually takes at least 6 months with four to five visits to Dr Rocchietta’s surgery over that period.
+The course of treatment usually takes at least 6 months, with four to five visits to Dr Rocchietta’s surgery over that period.
 It starts with a CT scan and the creation of a 3D model of the jaw area which is used to plan the treatment down to fractions of a millimetre.
 This is followed by the treatment itself and further consultations to review progress.